 Driving the Colonial Parkway out to Yorktown is one of my favorite parts of a visit to America’s Historic Triangle.
 The Yorktown area is often overlooked by families visiting Williamsburg.
 Both times that I have visited Surrender Field at Yorktown Battlefield, the actual location where Cornwallis’ British army ceremoniously laid down their arms at the end of the Revolutionary War, my kids and I have had the place to ourselves.

 The American Revolution Museum at Yorktown, the newest attraction in the region, had only a few visitors on our Sunday morning visit this April.
 The museum itself is modern.
 There were enough interactive exhibits to keep my 8 year old busy, but the target audience is obviously those who already have some familiarity with Revolutionary War history.
 Outside there is a living history Revolutionary War encampment and farm.
-We learned about cooking in late 18th century America and battlefield medicine.
+We learned about battlefield medicine and posed for a photo-op with General George Washington.

 Check out Trekaroo’s Top 10 Things to Do with Kids in Williamsburg, VA